 Road Centerlines was produced in DATAMARK VEP and published by Merced County.

-Original GIS polygon dataset derived from Merced County GIS Department based on data collected by the Department of Community of Economic Development (CED).
+Original GIS polygon dataset derived from Merced County GIS Department based on data collected by Community and Economic Development.
 The scale of the data is 1:786,633 and covers the entire county of Merced.
-Data is updated based on CED updates.
+Data is updated based on Community and Economic Development updates.
+Layer includes community names.